Batwa

 - Migration Patterns

-- Traditionally, the Batwa were semi-nomadic, moving within forested areas.
-However, forced evictions have led to more settled lifestyles in villages or urban areas.
+- Historically, the Batwa were nomadic within forested areas, but forced evictions have led to settlements in more urban and peri-urban areas.

 - Conflict And Resilience History